 Data integration.

 This process brings together data from multiple disparate sources into a unified view.
-This is crucial for businesses that rely on various systems for different operations, as it provides a comprehensive understanding of their data.
+It is crucial for businesses that rely on various systems for different operations, as it provides a comprehensive understanding of their data.

 Data migration.